Stanley Clarke: Record label

 In 2010, Clarke founded Roxboro Entertainment Group in Topanga, California.
 He named it after the high school that he attended in the 1960s.
 The label's first releases were by guitarist Lloyd Gregory and composer Kennard Ramsey.
 Roxboro's roster also includes keyboardist Sunnie Paxson, pianist Ruslan Sirota, and pianist Beka Gochiashvili.

 Electric bass technique

 When playing electric bass, Clarke places his right hand so that his fingers approach the strings much as they would on an upright bass, but rotated through 90 degrees.
 To achieve this, his forearm lies above and nearly parallel to the strings, while his wrist is hooked downward at nearly a right angle.
 For lead and solo playing, his fingers partially hook underneath the strings so that when released, the strings snap against the frets, producing a biting percussive attack.
 In addition to an economical variation on the funky Larry Graham-style slap-n'-pop technique, Clarke also uses downward thrusts of the entire right hand, striking two or more strings from above with his fingernails (examples of this technique include "School Days", "Rock and Roll Jelly", "Wild Dog", and "Danger Street").
-Clarke has been playing Alembic short scale basses since 1973.
-Alembic also manufactures a series Stanley Clarke Signature Bass models.